UT Tyler Judicial Affairs

 Q: Am I going to be kicked out of housing or the university?

 If you are involved in repeated policy violations, you may face removal from housing or suspension from the university.
-If an incident is serious enough, you may face suspension from the university or removal from housing for a single incident.
+If the incident is serious enough, you may face suspension from the university or removal from housing for a single incident.
 Incidents that may result in suspension include but are not limited to incidents involving illegal drugs, sexual assault, assault, or academic dishonesty.

 Q: I was involved in an incident off-campus.
 Will I face judicial charges through the university?